The world cannot abide innocent suffering. It unnerves us, to put it mildly. Some of this is compassion. But much of it is fear and selfishness.

 – I hate to say it, but I saw this coming, you should have been more Z…

+What are the assumptions here?
 We assume that life works according to laws.
 Keep the laws, life goes well.
 Break the laws and pay the price.
-It’s easy for the advice-givers to say this, because their happy circumstances prove what they want to believe: that their life is in their hands and their good works will save them.
+It’s easy for the advice-givers to say this, because their happy circumstances prove the myth that we desperately want to believe: my life is in my hands and my good works will save me.

 Job had to endure such “miserable comforters.”
-In fact he coined the phrase “miserable comforters” (Job 16:2) and for the best part of four millennia we’ve found it to be true!
+In fact he coined the phrase “miserable comforters” (Job 16:2) and we’ve found it ringing true for the best part of four millennia!

 [Satan] smote Job with sore boils from the sole of his foot unto his crown.
 And he took him a potsherd to scrape himself withal; and he sat down among the ashes.
 (Job 2:7-8)

-When Job’s friends hear about it, they do the right thing:
+When his friends hear about it, they do the right thing:

 When Job’s three friends heard of all this evil that was come upon him, they came every one from his own place; Eliphaz the Temanite, and Bildad the Shuhite, and Zophar the Naamathite: for they had made an appointment together to come to mourn with him and to comfort him.
 And when they lifted up their eyes afar off, and knew him not, they lifted up their voice, and wept; and they rent every one his mantle, and sprinkled dust upon their heads toward heaven.
 So they sat down with him upon the ground seven days and seven nights, and none spake a word unto him: for they saw that his grief was very great.
 (Job 2:11-13)

-Job’s friends come in sympathy, they sit with him and are silent.
-In the entire book, it’s the best thing they do.
-For a whole week they bite their tongues.
+They come in sympathy, they sit with Job and are silent.
+This is the best thing these friends do in the whole book.
+For a whole week they manage to bite their tongue.
 It’s when they open their mouths that the trouble starts.

 First we hear from Eliphaz.
 Here’s a snapshot of his philosophy:

-Eliphaz has no category for righteous suffering.
-Therefore Job’s suffering means unrighteousness, and Eliphaz doesn’t mind pointing it out.
+Eliphaz simply has no category for righteous suffering.
+Therefore Job’s suffering means unrighteousness, and Eliphaz doesn’t mind pointing that out.

 Job takes a few chapters to respond – he really is innocent and he really is suffering.
-But Bildad has had enough of his defense.
+But Bildad has enough of this nonsense.
 He pipes up in chapter 8:

 Do you hear what Bildad is saying?
 Your children had it coming to them and if you were truly upright you wouldn’t suffer like this!

 Well in chapters 9 and 10 Job continues to insist – this really is innocent suffering.
-Job continually stresses both things – it’s truly undeserved and it’s truly awful.
+Job is always stressing both things – it’s truly undeserved and it’s truly awful.
 But our human nature can’t handle that.
 So Zophar speaks up for miserable comforters everywhere.
-Yes Job, he argues, things are bad now but…
+Yes Job things are bad now but…

 Be more devoted Job, then things will turn out alright!

 What can be said to that?
-Some withering sarcasm seems best!
+A bit of withering sarcasm seems best!

-But this is where all “comfort” ends if the comforters don’t know the grace of God.
-If friends don’t have Jesus Christ – the Innocent Sufferer – at the heart of their thoughts and actions, they will end up tormenting the sufferers.
-They will only lay extra laws on those who are already burdened.
+But this is where all “comfort” will end if the comforters don’t know the grace of God.
+If friends don’t have Jesus Christ – the Ultimate Innocent and the Ultimate Sufferer – at the heart of their thinking and speaking, they will only end up tormenting the sufferers.
+They will only end up laying laws on the already burdened.

 But thankfully, Job knew another Friend.
 He speaks of Him in chapter 16.
 Let me give you a more modern translation of it: